miraland-labs/miraland/docs/src/getstarted/rust.md

 The code for your Rust based Solana program will live in your `src/lib.rs` file.
 Inside `src/lib.rs` you will be able to import your Rust crates and define your logic.
 Open your `src/lib.rs` file in your favorite editor.

-At the top of `lib.rs`, import the `solana-program` crate and bring our needed items into the local namespace:
+At the top of `lib.rs`, import the `miraland-program` crate and bring our needed items into the local namespace:

 ```rust
 use solana_program::{